Defensive Driving at a Construction Site – Here’s Why It Needs Your Attention.

 Designated Entry and Exit Points

 Giving dedicated entry and exit points for vehicles or mobile equipment.
-The entry-exit points should be mapped in such a way that it is wide enough for easy entry/exits, convenient loading & unloading of materials is possible and they should be far from everyday pedestrians’ in and out gates .
+The entry-exit points should be mapped in such a way that it is wide enough for accessible entry/exits, convenient loading & unloading of materials is possible and they should be far from everyday pedestrians’ in and out gates.
 This may seem minor, but it makes a huge difference.
 The drivers can drive without the fear of injuring workers, and also, these entry points can satisfactorily evaluate and check the credentials of the drivers or inspect the vehicles etc. if required.

 Make the Use of Spotter Compulsory and Definite

-A spotter is best described as a qualified expert whose responsibility it is to ensure a job is done in the safest manner possible to avoid injury, warning others of any unsafe approaches to a job or project.
-A spotter ensures double safety of the construction vehicles.
+A spotter is best described as a qualified expert whose responsibility is to ensure a job is done in the safest manner possible to avoid injury, warning others of any unsafe approaches to a job or project.
+A spotter ensures double the safety of the construction vehicles.
 They should wear highly visible clothes and maintain a position wherein the driver can see their signs clearly.
 Spotters can view the blind spots, ensure safe loading and unloading, and effectively communicate with the driver.

 Some inclusions of the essential training are:-

-• Fundamentals of defensive driving
+• Fundamentals of Defensive Driving

 • Unloading/loading plan management